- 1 Mission Statement

 - A valid FVCC Student or Faculty/Staff I.D.
 Card with a current utility bill showing the new patron’s name and local address or any other current postmarked mail showing new patron’s name and local address.

 All new patrons are subject to a probationary period of three months.
 During the first three months only three items at any one time may be checked out on a card.
 Any patron with an incomplete application at the end of the probationary period will have their library privileges suspended until the patron updates their application with current information.
-After the probationary period has expired and the application is verified complete, patrons may check out up to fifteen items per card.
+After the probationary period has expired and the application is verified complete, resident patrons may have unlimited checkouts per card as per the Montana Shared Catalog Partner Library Agreement of which the Lincoln County Public Library is a member.

 - A valid driver’s license with photograph.